 If you’ve been declined after applying for a Chase credit card, depending on the reason, there may be hope!
 You can call the Chase Reconsideration Line at 1-888-270-2127 to see if they will “reconsider” your application.

-I’ve also heard people suggest that you can apply for two Chase cards within one day, saying it only shows up as one “hit” or “pull” to your credit for Chase.
-But I have not tried this approach, so I cannot vouch for it.
+I’ve also had readers who’ve been successful applying for two Chase cards within one day, apparently because it only shows up as one “hit” or “pull” to your credit for Chase.
+However, I have not tried this approach, so I cannot vouch for it.

 What to Know When Calling the Chase Reconsideration Line